 Water has many important tasks in the body; it acts as a carrier of nutrients and waste products as well as thermostat.
 The daily fluid balance regulates with an average separation / absorption on 2-3 liters of water.
 By running, the body separates more fluid mainly as sweat.
 Fluid/sugar solution Improves your Performance and is crucial particular on the marathon distance, and you cannot trust on, that your thirst sensation tells you when you have to drink.
 If you feel thirst, you are very likely about to be dehydrated.
-Fluid Is The Ultimate Benefit In Surviving The Marathon.
+Fluid Is The Ultimate Benefit In completing The Marathon race.

 A fluid loss of 2% of the total body weight has a negative effect on the physical performance.
 At 3-5 % weight loss through fluid loss, your performance reduces by 40 to 50 %.
 Additional fluid loss will lead to severe dehydration, where the muscle coordination and the ability to think clearly decrease.
 Some of us remember the episode with severe dehydration as Gabrielle Andersen-Schiess suffered.
 We saw on TV when she approached the finish line by the women’s marathon race at the Olympics in 1984 in Los Angeles.
 She had completely lost control of his movements and staggered over the line.